 Spotlight on . . .
 LaToya Bellamy

-LaToya Winfield Bellamy joined Eckert Seamans’ Harrisburg office in 2007, and she serves as vice chair of the firm’s Diversity & Inclusion Committee.
+LaToya Winfield Bellamy joined Eckert Seamans’ Harrisburg office in 2007, and over the years has served on the firm’s Associates Committee, Diversity & Inclusion Committee, and currently serves on the firm’s DEI Committee and as Chair of the Circle Mentoring Committee.
 She grew up in the City of Harrisburg and still calls the area home.
-LaToya and her husband Shannon have been married for seven years.
-“My marriage to Shannon came with the added gift of a shy, smart, and athletic little boy who is now 15 years-old,” she said.
+LaToya and her husband Shannon have been married for 10 years.
+“My marriage to Shannon came with the added gift of a shy, smart, and athletic little boy who is now a 19-year-old college student,” she said.
 Their family welcomed a “sweet and now sassy” little girl in 2016.
 Both children “light up my life,” she said.
 She also has a large extended family – with more than 15 first cousins.